Acropolis’ midday closure leaves many tourists in the lurch as a heat wave lashes southern Europe

 Red Cross coordinator Ioanna Fotopoulou said paramedics on hand administered first aid to a number of tourists exhibiting symptoms of dehydration and experiencing fainting spells.

-In Spain, people packed the beaches as the country enjoyed a short-lived respite from it’s second heatwave of the summer.
+In Spain, people packed the beaches as the country enjoyed a short-lived respite from its second heat wave of the summer.

-Temperatures were still expected to reach 40 degrees Celsius in at least 12 of Spain’s 17 regions Friday, although lower from a high of 45 degrees (113 Fahrenheit) that scorched the southeastern town of Albox on Wednesday.
+Temperatures were still expected to reach 40 degrees Celsius in at least 12 of Spain’s 17 regions Friday, although that was down from a high of 45 degrees (113 Fahrenheit) that scorched the southeastern town of Albox on Wednesday.

-The Aemet state weather agency says another heatwave is expected to start Sunday with highest temperatures yet to come.
+Aemet, the Spanish state weather agency, says another heat wave is expected to start Sunday with highest temperatures yet to come.

-In Italy, the country’s health ministry on Friday warned residents of 10 cities from Bologna to Rome and of another five cities in Sicily, Sardinia and Puglia to avoid being out in the midday heat due to extreme temperatures.
+In Italy, the country’s health ministry on Friday warned residents of 10 cities from Bologna to Rome to avoid being out in the midday heat due to extreme temperatures.
+The same warning has been issued to another five cities in Sicily, Sardinia and Puglia for this weekend.

-Temperatures in the country are expected to reach 12 degrees above average in some areas this weekend.
+Temperatures in the country are expected to reach 12 degrees Celsius (53.6 Fahrenheit) above average in some areas this weekend.

-On the southeastern island nation of Cyprus, people clustered under air conditioning units and cooling fans set to full blast, as midday temperatures inland were forecast to hit a high of 43 C (110 Fahrenheit).
+On the island nation of Cyprus, in the southeastern Mediterranean, people clustered under air conditioning units and cooling fans set to full blast, as midday temperatures inland were forecast to hit a high of 43 C (110 Fahrenheit).

 Temperatures weren’t expected to go below 25 C (77 Fahrenheit) through the night, while humidity levels especially along the southern coastline were expected to reach an uncomfortable 65%.